 Fernie Alpine Resort is a ski area located in the province of British Columbia in Canada.
 The resort is in the town of Fernie, BC.

-Fernie Alpine Resort is not a part of any nationwide lift pass system.
+Fernie Alpine Resort is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
 Unfortunately, none of those passes with with Fernie Alpine Resort.
 To purchase season passes, you'll need to visit Fernie Alpine Resort's website.

 Fernie Alpine Resort Terrain Overview

 Fernie Alpine Resort has a total of 142 ski trails, which are serviced by 10 ski lifts, gondolas and/or trams.
 The amount of skiable area in this park is huge, with a maximum of 2,504 acres available to skiers.
 This area is equivalent to 1,013 hectares, 3.9 square miles, or 10.1 square kilometers.

 Fernie Alpine Resort's slopes see on average 376 inches (9.6 meters) of snowfall a year.
 That is almost 31 feet every year!

 Fernie Alpine Resort has a summit elevation of 7,000 feet, or 2,133 meters.
 However, not all of that elevation is able to be skied.
 The base of the ski slope sits at 3,550 feet above sea level, creating a ski hill that is 3,450 feet (1,052 meters) high.
 This is referred to as the slope's vertical drop - or a measure of how high the skiable hill is.

 Fernie Alpine Resort's summit elevation is higher than average.
 There are a lot of ski slopes that are much higher than this one (some stretch to 12,000 feet!), but it is not small by any stretch of the imagination.